 We personally didn’t use coworking spaces that much in Da Nang, as they weren’t super up to date.
 Da Nang is more of an up and coming digital nomad destination, but coworking spaces are popping up more and more often.
 If you are looking for a coworking space you can check out Aspace and Enouvo.

 There are also plenty of great cafes to work from with table space and solid internet (this is what we did almost every day if we were not working in our apartment).
-Check out the best cafes in Da Nang in this post!
+Check out this post for the best places to work remotely in Da Nang!

 43 Factory: This western-style speciality coffee shop is on the pricier side (at least by local standards), but ended up being our favourite place to work.
 Lots of people work from here so you don’t have to worry about taking up space.
 Try the coconut coffee–a modern twist on the Vietnamese classic!